clastix/kamaji/docs/content/reference/api.md

         <td>string</td>
         <td>
           NodeTaintsPolicy indicates how we will treat node taints when calculating pod topology spread skew.
 Options are: - Honor: nodes without taints, along with tainted nodes for which the incoming pod has a toleration, are included. - Ignore: node taints are ignored.
 All nodes are included.
  If this value is nil, the behavior is equivalent to the Ignore policy.
-This is a alpha-level feature enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.<br/>
+This is a beta-level feature default enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.<br/>
         </td>
         <td>false</td>
       </tr></tbody>